AndrosDe/ploerr/README.md

     - #### Imagery & UI
       I used a minimized home page approach and wanted the main focus of the index page to be in the background.<br>
       Which is depicting a looped video of beer being handed out to customers, giving the impression that this must beer a highly requested product.<br>
-      This required color scheme mostly of dark-background / light text, which helps to highlight any colored content on the pages and the inverted color scheme of the messages.
+      This required a color scheme mostly of dark-background / light text, which helps to highlight any colored content on the pages and the inverted color scheme of the messages.

     <br><br>
 <hr>